vorakl/TrivialRC/src.docs/content/pages/info.rst

 statuses or even run more than one process at the same time inside a container, then TrivailRC needs to get a PID 1 and act as a process manager for them.

-For instance, in docker containers, when TrivialRC is used as an entrypoint, it doesn't reveal itself by default, does not affect any configurations and behaves absolutely transparently.
-This happens because a ``bare command``, which is run by a ``CMD`` instruction without using any special running stages of TrivialRC is actually being ``exec``'uted in the same shell environment.
+For instance, in docker containers when TrivialRC is used as an entrypoint, it doesn't reveal itself by default.
+It doesn't affect any configurations and behaves absolutely transparently.
+This happens because a ``bare command`` which is run by a ``CMD`` instruction without using any special running stages of TrivialRC is actually being ``exec``'uted in the same shell environment.
 As a result, a ``bare command`` appears with PID 1.
-So, you can add it into any Dockerfiles which haven't had an entrypoint yet and later turn on detailed logs of a startup process, add some extra actions in a specific order before running a main container's command or even run a few different processes at the same time inside the same container.
-For more information, please take a look at the examples__.
+So, you can add it into any Dockerfiles which haven't had an entrypoint yet.
+Later, it's easy to turn on detailed logs of a startup process, add some extra actions in a specific order before running a main container's command or even run a few different processes at the same time inside the same container.
+For more information please take a look at the examples__.

 __ https://github.com/vorakl/TrivialRC/tree/master/examples